Blog

 • Whether the agency has received the Best of Home Care award from Home Care Pulse, which is based on verified client and caregiver surveys

-Local families in the Summer Creek and Hidden Creek neighborhoods have the same standards as families anywhere in the DFW market — and in a community where neighbor-to-neighbor word of mouth still travels, agency reputation reflects directly on care quality.
+Families in Briar Meadow, Joshua Farms, and Rendon share the same standards as families anywhere in the DFW market.
+In a community where neighbor-to-neighbor word of mouth carries real weight, agency reputation reflects directly on care quality.
+Look for consistent themes across many reviews rather than cherry-picked testimonials on the agency's own website.

 Home care needs change.
-A patient recovering from hip replacement surgery at Baylor Scott & White Medical Center Hillcrest may need intensive short-term skilled nursing followed by a step-down to companion care, then discharge from services entirely within ninety days.
-An agency that requires long-term contracts or cancellation penalties creates financial and logistical friction at exactly the wrong moment.
+A patient recovering from hip replacement surgery discharged from Baylor Scott & White Medical Center Hillcrest may need intensive short-term skilled nursing, then step down to companion care, then discharge from services entirely within ninety days.
+An agency that requires long-term contracts or imposes cancellation penalties creates friction at exactly the wrong moment.

 Red Flags to Watch For When Evaluating Home Care Agencies